donnemartin/dev-setup/README.md

     $ ./.dots

 **Notes:**
-* The script will prompt you to enter your password initially.
+* `.dots` will initially prompt you to enter your password.
-* The script might ask you to re-enter your password depending on the the length of the installation.
+* `.dots` might ask you to re-enter your password at certain stages of the installation.
-* If installing the OSX updates requires a restart, simply run the script again to resume where you left off.
+* If installing OSX updates requires a restart, simply run `.dots` again to resume where you left off.
 * When installing the Xcode command line tools, a dialog will be displayed asking to confirm installation.
-    * Once the dialog is dismissed and Xcode is installed, follow the instructions on the terminal to continue.
+    * Once Xcode is installed, follow the instructions on the terminal to continue.
-* The `brew.sh` script takes awhile to complete, as some formulae need to be installed from source.
+* `.dots` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.
-* The full runtime for `.dots` on a clean install of OSX 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air.
+* The full runtime for `.dots` on a clean install of OSX 10.10 Yosemite took about 45 minutes on a 2013 Macbook Air based on my tests.
-* When the script completes, restart your computer for all updates to take effect.
+* **When `.dots` completes, be sure to restart your computer for all updates to take effect.**

 The following steps in Section 1 describe in greater detail what is executed when running the [.dots](https://github.com/donnemartin/dev-setup/blob/master/.dots) script.
+Fork the repo and tweak the scripts to suit your needs.

-### Step 1: Run the bootstrap.sh Script
+### Step 1: Run the bootstrap.sh script

 <p align="center">
   <img src="https://raw.githubusercontent.com/donnemartin/dev-setup-resources/master/res/commands.png">